ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the processor server.
 The configuration file content is covered in section [Configuration file](#processor-config-file) below.
 Once the processor server is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Processor console](#processor-console) section below.

 ####Processor config file
 In order to start the processor server one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the server.
 Among other things, this config file specifies the pre/post-processor scripts to be used.
 An example configuration file is: `[Project-Folder]/processor.cfg`.
-The dummy versions of the, used in this configuration file, pre/post-processor scripts are located in: `[Project-Folder]/script/text/`:
+This file uses dummy versions of the pre/post-processor scripts located in: `[Project-Folder]/script/text/`:

-   * `pre_process.sh` - the dummy example pre-processor script
+   * `pre_process.sh` - copies input file to output, detects any text as German
-   * `post_process.sh` - the dummy example post-processor script
+   * `post_process.sh` - copies input file to output

 Note that, the pre/post- processor scripts do not need to be bash scripts.
 They can be anything command-line executable that satisfies the scripts' interface.
-Run these scripts to get more details on their expected interface and functionality.
+Run these scripts to get more details on the expected interface and functionality of the pre/post-processing scripts.

+We also provide pre-integrated third-party pre/post-processing software that can be invoked by using the `pre_process_nltk.sh` and  `post_process_nltk.sh` scripts.
+Please note that these have a richer interface than the dummy scripts.
+Run them with no parameters to get more info.
+More details on these scripts will be provided in the next section.

 The content of the text processor configuration file is self explanatory and contains a significant amount of comments.
 When run with a properly formed configuration file, **bpbd-processor** gives the following output.
 Note the `-d info3` option ensuring additional information output during starting up and connecting to translation servers.